Wurstnase/Marlin4Due/README.md

 Also a big thanks to all Marlin8bit-developers.
 Keep on working.

-A big thanks to Repetier!
-We've talked a lot in the last weeks.
+A big thanks to Repetier, great guy, great firmware!

 *Wurstnase*